-In connection with the acquisition of Alphazyme (see Note 2), the Company is required to make contingent payments to the sellers of up to \$\struction{9}{5}.0\$ million, subject to achieving certain revenue thresholds.
-The preliminary fair value of the liability for the contingent payments recognized upon the acquisition as part of the purchase accounting opening balance sheet totaled \$5.3\$ million.
+In connection with the acquisition of Alphazyme (see Note 2), the Company is required to make contingent payments to the sellers of up to \$5.0 million, subject to achieving certain revenue thresholds.
+The preliminary fair value of the liability for the contingent payments recognized upon the acquisition as part of the purchase accounting opening balance sheet totaled \$5.3 million.
 The preliminary fair value of the contingent consideration was determined using a Monte-Carlo simulation-based model discounted to present value.
 Assumptions used in this calculation are expected revenue, a discount rate of 17.8% and various probability factors.
-The ultimate settlement of the contingent consideration could deviate from current estimates based on the actual results of these financial measures.
+The ultimate settlement of the contingent consideration oculd deviate from current estimates based on the actual results of these financial measures.
 The contingent consideration has three performance payments spanning over three years beginning 2024.
 This liability is considered to be a Level 3 financial liability that is remeasured each reporting period.
-Changes in fair value of contingent consideration are recognized as a gain or loss and recorded within change in estimated fair value of contingent consideration in the condensed consolidated statements of operations.
-During the three months ended June 30, 2023, the Company recorded a \$2.3\$ million decrease in the estimated fair value of contingent payment per the Alphazyme SPA.
+Changes in fair value of loss and recorded within change in estimated fair value of contingent consideration in the condensed consolidated statements of operations.
+During the three and nine months ended September 30, 2023, the Company recorded increases of \$2.4 million and \$0.1 million, respectively, in the estimated fair value of contingent consideration.
+These were due to changes in estimates associated with Alphazyme revenue projections reaching thresholds that would trigger a contingent payment per the Alphazyme SPA.

 In connection with the acquisition of MyChem (see Note 2), the Company is required to make contingent payments to the sellers of up to \$0.0 million, subject to achieving certain revenue thresholds.
 The preliminary fair value of the liability for the contingent payments recognized upon the acquisition as part of the purchase accounting opening balance sheet totaled \$7.8 million.
 The preliminary fair value of the contingent consideration was determined using a Monte-Carlo simulation-based model discounted to present value.
 Assumptions used in this calculation are expected revenue, a discount rate of 16.9% and various probability factors.
 The ultimate settlement of the contingent consideration could deviate from current estimates based on the actual results of these financial measures.
-The contingent consideration projected year of payment is 2023.
+The contingent consideration projected year of payment was 2023.
 This liability is considered to be a Level 3 financial liability that is remeasured each reporting period.
-Changes in fair value of contingent consideration are recognized as a gain or loss and recorded within change in estimated fair value of contingent consideration in the condensed consolidated statements of operations.
+Changes in fair value of contingent considerations.
 During the second quarter of 2022, the Company recorded a \$7.8 million decrease in the estimated fair value of contingent consideration.
 This was due to a change in the estimate associated with MyChem revenue projections reaching thresholds that would trigger a contingent payment per the MyChem SPA.
 The contingent consideration expired as of December 31, 2022 and the revenue thresholds were not achieved.